 Notify employers that you are accepting or rejecting an offer as soon as you make your decision - never later than the arranged date.

-Cancel any other scheduled interviews or on-site visits.
+Cancel any other scheduled interviews or on-site visits once you accept a job offer.

 Start by learning what the typical salary range is for the job by visiting our Salary and Career Info Page which includes RIT data from co-op students and recent graduates.